We recognise the importance of regular attendance. The overall level of attendance we expect children to achieve is 100%.

 The parent of any child at Twyning has a legal duty to secure the regular attendance of that child.
 Failure to secure the regular attendance at school of a registered pupil is a criminal offence which can lead to prosecution of the parent(s) in a magistrates’ court.

-Head teachers have the discretion to authorise holiday during term-time in exceptional circumstances.
-The school's Attendance Policy makes clear that the requirement for exceptional circumstances means that the vast majority of requests will be refused and, if the holiday is taken anyway, this will constitute unauthorised absence which may result in the issue of a penalty notice to each parent in respect of each absent child.
+Head teachers have the discretion to authorise absence during term-time in exceptional circumstances.
+The school's Attendance Policy makes clear that the requirement for exceptional circumstances means that the vast majority of requests will be refused and, if the planned absence is taken anyway, this will constitute unauthorised absence which may result in the issue of a penalty notice to each parent in respect of each absent child.

 Parents are requested at all times to contact the school office to discuss any absence from school.